EagleSushi/find-frs-toolkit/README.md

 ## Description

 Find FRs Toolkit is a combination of programs used to analyze .bed files.
 All of the programs output to a .csv file format.
+You must have golang installed to run .exe/.linux64 programs, and you must have java in order to run .jar files.

 ## Usage